Footnotes in the Order of Disappearance

 Author

-Fady Joudah is the author of five collections of poems: The Earth in the Attic; Alight; Textu; Footnotes in the Order of Disappearance; and, most recently, Tethered to Stars.
+Fady Joudah is the author of […].
+He has also published six collections of poems.
 He has translated several collections of poetry from the Arabic and is the co-editor and co-founder of the Etel Adnan Poetry Prize.
-He lives in Houston and practices internal medicine.
+He lives in Houston, with his wife and kids, where he practices internal medicine.

 Praise and Prizes